abbasyusuf/Kinesis-tailpress/README.md

 # Kinesis Plugin

 This is a WordPress plugin that adds custom blocks and Tailwind CSS styling to your site.
-This plugin developed using the tailpress plugin to pull `Tailwind CSS styling`.
+This plugin developed using the tailpress plugin to fetch the `Tailwind CSS styling`.

 ## Important Note